devonfw-forge/devon4flutter-non-bloc-arch/README.md

 ![Banner](https://github.com/devonfw-forge/devonfw4flutter/wiki//images/banner.png)

-> The Guide is published in the [Wiki of this repository](https://github.com/devonfw-forge/devonfw4flutter/wiki).
-This Repository just hold a copy of the Wiki to make the commit history more readable.
-The README.md is a copy of the [Introduction chapter](https://github.com/devonfw-forge/devonfw4flutter/wiki).
+> The guide is published in the [Wiki of this repository](https://github.com/devonfw-forge/devonfw4flutter/wiki).
+This repository just holds a copy of the Wiki to make the commit history more readable.
+The _README.md_ is a copy of the [introduction chapter](https://github.com/devonfw-forge/devonfw4flutter/wiki).

 # Introduction
 Page Table of Contents